kouchy/artifact_energy-aware_scheduling_strategies/README.md

 powerstat -cDHRf 2 30
 ```
 The previous command was run directly on the platforms that were executing the
 DVB-S2 receiver.
-In order to limit the probe effect, only one sample every two
+In order to limit the probe effect, only one sample every 2
 seconds is generated.
 This is done 30 times so it takes 1 minutes in total.

 For both type of measurements, we manually saved the energy files into the
-`input/conso_socket` and `input/conso_rapl` folders.
+`inputs/conso_socket` and `inputs/conso_rapl` folders.